-And, despite not being a banking hub or international financial center, if you have the right information, choose the right banks, and have a solid banker going in, there are a few interesting banking opportunities here for certain groups.
+And, despite not being an international financial center, if you have the right information, choose the right banks, and have a solid banker going in, there are a few interesting banking opportunities here for certain groups.

-The Czech Republic can be a useful banking option for some foreigners.
+The Czech Republic can be a useful option for some foreigners.

 The country is already popular with foreigners because of its “developed country” status, low cost of living, and the ability to live a European lifestyle for a fraction of the cost.

 - More conservative & financially sound than other CEE & European countries

 - Deposit insurance up to the equivalent of EUR 100,000

 - Majority of Czech banks are foreign-owned or branches of foreign banks

 - Certain banks will open accounts for expat individuals